Authentic Lessons for 21st Century Learning

 Summary

-In this lesson, students will analyze primary and secondary sources to determine the push and pull factors that led immigrants to come to the United States by the millions in the 1880s through the 1920s and will also examine the immigrant experience upon arriving in the United States, including the impact of nativism and settlement house assimilation programs.
+In this lesson, students will analyze primary and secondary sources to determine the push and pull factors that led immigrants to come to the United States by the millions in the 1880s through the 1920s.
+It will also examine the immigrant experience upon arriving in the United States, including the impact of nativism and settlement house assimilation programs.

 Essential Question(s)